Untitled_Artwork 36.jpg

 GRAPHIC NOVEL | SELF INITIATED | CURRENTLY PITCHING

-Inspiration for the antagonist and their all encompassing nature was found in a combination of a Buryat folktale epic; “Geser” (I had the pleasure of consulting with Esuna Dugarova - Buryat cultural ambassador and UN Development policy research coordinator - on the details of this piece of folklore), the occurrence of ‘dark months’ in countries like Finland, and personal experience with cPTSD.
+Inspiration for the antagonist and their all encompassing nature was found in a combination of a Buryat folktale epic; “Geser” (I had the pleasure of consulting with Esuna Dugarova - Buryat cultural ambassador and UN Development policy research coordinator - on the details of this piece of folklore), the occurrence of ‘dark months’ in countries like Finland and other Nordic and Slavic areas of the world, and personal experience with cPTSD.

 The blurb for Tundra:

-Now Tundra is left to defeat this source of all things twisted and wrong in her precious forest but fighting, battling, and forcing is a tall ordeal for somebody who feels so small and so scared.
-She carries the heavy weight of the very recent past on her shoulders and a responsibility to those she loves, a burden too much for a seven year old.
-The path to balance is fraught with noise, incomprehensible lashing darkness, and her own barriers; but all is not lost.
+Now nine year old Tundra is left to defeat this source of all things twisted and wrong in her precious forest; but fighting, battling, and forcing is a tall ordeal for somebody who feels so small and so scared.
+The path to balance is fraught with noise, lashing darkness, and her own mental barriers; but all is not lost when she uncovers ancient secrets and her own powerful capabilities.

-‘Tundra’ is a story about trauma recovery and finding the path most full of growth and lightness rather than the all-too-often trodden route of struggle, self-sacrifice, and fear.
-Specifically, ‘Tundra’ focuses on repeating traumas, ones you know will return in whatever form or level of severity, and what that process feels and looks like from the inside.
-It does not assume an easy process or an instant fix, but instead proudly communicates hope, emotional honesty, and the knowledge that you cannot pour from an empty glass.”
+Tundra is a story about trauma recovery and finding the path most full of growth and lightness rather than the all-too-often trodden route of struggle, self-sacrifice, and fear.
+It does not assume an easy process or an instant fix, but instead tells a tale of hope, emotional honesty, and found family.

-Tundra is currently in development and is being pitched to select publishers.
+Tundra is currently being pitched to select publishers.
 If you are interested in seeing the full proposal for Tundra, please get in touch with my agent, Tracy Marchini.

 A sneak peak at Tundra’s development…